 I saw another patient with atrial fibrillation (Afib).
 I quickly figured this out when measuring her pulse because Afib is one of the most common reasons for an irregularly irregular pulse (remember I only have 3 weeks of clinical training).
 Yet when I read her chart afterwards there were several instances during this hospitalization where she was noted to have a “regular” pulse.
 This is definitely wrong and another example of people’s inaccurate clinical skills.

-My feeling is that society needs to either (a) decide that physical examination skills are really important and invest significant training time into them, or (b) agree that uncovering physical findings is something better done by technology and work on making diagnostics much cheaper.
+My feeling is that society needs to either (a) decide that Colorado Lawyers Helping Physicians and physical examination skills are really important and invest significant training time into them, or (b) agree that uncovering physical findings is something better done by technology and work on making diagnostics much cheaper.
 The existing reality of poor clinical skills and ridiculously expensive diagnostic tests leads to a downward spiral of ineffective healthcare.

 The bedrock of “modern” medicine is severely compromised by the fact that the accuracy of a physician’s clinical skills is never assessed.
 If we want to move towards preventative healthcare instead of reactive healthcare, we need to be able to catch signs of disease early before patients are symptomatic.
 And frankly, I don’t think it’s sustainable to train large numbers of physicians with excellent clinical skills.
 We’ll already have a physician shortage by 2025 at the current rate of things.3 Technology has enabled many other industries to meet growing demand and it’s time to let technology do the same for medicine.
 Doctors spend enough time in school.
 Let’s let technology do some of the “doctoring” instead.